hazelcast/hazelcast/hazelcast-documentation/src/ExecutionCancellation.md

 #### Example Task to Cancel

-The Fibanacci callable class below calculates the Fibonacci number for a given number.
+The Fibonacci callable class below calculates the Fibonacci number for a given number.
 In the `calculate` method, we check if the current thread is interrupted so that the code can respond to cancellations once the execution is started.

 ```java
 public class Fibonacci<Long> implements Callable<Long>, Serializable {